muratk5n/thirdwave/en/README.md

 ---

-Chilean contitution proposal rejected; thought leaders there probably thought the prop was trying to bite more than it could chew.
+Chilean constitution proposal rejected; thought leaders there probably thought the prop was trying to bite more than it could chew.
 Chilean existing consitution dates back to Pinochet era, I'm sure their left see it as fascist, the political consensus however wasn't ready for